 “It helps us create a predictive model for areas of human-coyote conflict, and come up with creative, tailor-made solutions,” Schell says.

-The team has also created a handy guide for Living with Coyote.
+The team has also created a handy guide for Living with Coyotes.

 Spotting Coyotes (and more)